byzaerdmr/Python-Programming/README.md

-# 🐍 Python Programming Labs
+# 🐍 Programming in Python Labs

-This repository contains my lab works for the **Python Programming** course.
+This repository contains my lab works for the **Programming in Python** course.